-A signature shall be handwritten, printed or stamped; it may be replaced by the affixing of a seal.
+A signature shall be handwritten, printed, typed or stamped; it may be replaced by the affixing of a seal.
 As regards the electronic communications referred to in Section 11(a)(i), a signature may be replaced by a mode of identification agreed upon between the International Bureau and the Office concerned.
 With respect to the electronic communications referred to in Section 11(a)(ii), a signature may be replaced by a mode of identification to be determined by the International Bureau.

 […]